adamlui/js-utils/generate-ip/README.md

 $ generate-ip
 ```

-The generated address will be logged to the console + copied to the clipboard.
+Generated IP is logged to the console + copied to the clipboard.

 #